hugo-toha/toha/content/posts/delta-robot/index.md

   <img src="ToF.png" alt="Time of Flight Sensor" style="border-radius: 15px; width: 50%;">
 </div>

-The [VL53L1X ToF Sensor](https://www.adafruit.com/product/3967) is capable of precise distance measurement within a range of $[30, 4000]$ mm, with up to a 50Hz update rate and a $27^\circ$ field of view which can be configured with a programmable Region of Interest (ROI).
+The [VL53L1X ToF Sensor](https://www.adafruit.com/product/3967) is capable of precise distance measurement within a range of 30 to 4000 mm, with up to a 50Hz update rate and a 27 degree field of view which can be configured with a programmable Region of Interest (ROI).